Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Applications

-In this section we explore the use of the BDBM transport, as an alternative to the score-based generative paradigm of \cref{sec:score_generative}, for image generation purposes.
-The reference SDE is given by \cref{eq:sde_class} with $α=0$ and $Σ = I$, i.e.\ by a scaled $d$-dimensional Brownian motion.
+In this application, we explore the use of the BDBM transport as an alternative to the score-based generative paradigm (\cref{sec:score_generative}) for image generation purposes.
+The reference SDE is given by \cref{eq:sde_class} with $α=0$ and $Σ = I$, i.e.\ by a time-scaled $d$-dimensional Brownian motion.
 We consider the CIFAR-10 dataset, hence $d = 28 {×} 28 {×} 3$.
-As baseline modeling choice we consider the ``VE SDE'' parametrization from \citet{song2021scorebased} for $β_t$, and the corresponding smoothed training data distribution $D_η$:
+As baseline modeling choice we consider the ``VE SDE'' parametrization from \citet{song2021scorebased} for $β_t$, and the corresponding smoothed training data distribution $D_η$,

 where $η = σ_{\min} = 10^{-2}$ and $σ_{\max} = 50$.
 We recall that $D_η ≔ \frac{1}{n}∑_{s=1}^n 𝒩_d(x_s;0, η^2I_d)$.
-Here $x_1,…,x_n$ are the $n=50.000$ samples of CIFAR-10's training dataset $D^{\mathrm{train}}_{\mathrm{CIFAR-10}}$.
+Here $x_1,…,x_n$ are the $50,000$ samples of CIFAR-10's training dataset $D^{\mathrm{train}}_{\mathrm{CIFAR-10}}$.
 We select the NCSN++ (smaller) architecture, and training is performed using the official PyTorch implementation\footnote{\url{https://github.com/yang-song/score_sde_pytorch}.} of \citet{song2021scorebased}.
 We review the SGM training procedure in \cref{alg:sgm_pseudo_code}.

 Implementing the BDBM approach requires minimal changes, as delineated in \cref{alg:bdbm_pseudo_code}.
-PyTorch implementations of SGM and BDBM losses are provided for a reference SDE described by \cref{eq:sde_class} with $Σ = I$ and for the regularizer $λ_t = v(0, t)$ in \cref{code:sgm,code:bdbm} of \cref{app:score_generative}.
+PyTorch implementations of SGM and BDBM losses are provided for a reference SDE described by \cref{eq:sde_class} with $Σ = I$ and for the regularizer $λ_t = v(0, t)$ in \cref{code:sgm,code:bdbm} (\cref{app:score_generative}).

-By design, the reference process in \cref{eq:cifar_10_ve_sde} strongly decouples $X_1$ from $X_0$, in which case the BDBM and SGM approaches yield similar generative models.
+By design, the reference SDE \cref{eq:cifar_10_ve_sde} strongly decouples $X_1$ from $X_0$, in which case the BDBM and SGM approaches yield similar generative models.
 We set $σ_{{\max}} = 1$ and keep $ϒ = 𝒩_d(0, σ_{{\max}}^2I)$ for the generative process's initial distribution, without making efforts to optimize these hyperparameters.
-Apart from the aforementioned modifications to the loss function, no additional changes are introduced to the training code, and training proceeds as for the baseline SGM.\@
+Aside from the modifications to the loss function, no additional changes are introduced to the training code, and training proceeds as for the baseline SGM.\@